LibertyGlobal/Guide-SDK/README.md

 SDK contains few public classes representing API entities:

-* Video (a piece of video material could be movie or news issue etc.)
+* Video (a piece of video material, could be movie or news issue etc.)
-* Broadcast (a piece of video at a particular time on particular channel, always include)
+* Broadcast (a piece of video at a particular time on a particular channel)

-Broadcast always includes video.
+Broadcast always include video.

-Entities are query builders encapsulating data retrieval functions, filtering, sorting and paging.
+Entities are query builders encapsulating data retrieval functions, filtering, sorting and paging in order to provide simple API facade.

 Usage examples